Yu-Tsern/DigitalCertificateLab/lab1/README.md

 Remember to check these two options, "Enable X11 forwarding" and "MIT-Magic-Cookie-1," in PuTTy configuration.

-Now, we are able to display browser in a graphical interface.
+Now, browser can be displayed in a graphical interface.
 Use this command to launch the browser:

 ```
 firefox